1-mukesh-1/meetings_api/README.md

 # meetings_api
-main.go is the only file which handles the requests and returns the response.
+- main.go is the only file which handles the requests and returns the response.
-Database name: appointy_task , Collection Name: test
+- Database name: appointy_task , Collection Name: test
+- Run the file in localhost @ port 10000

 ## sample requests:-